-Additionally, ways to foster greater human trust in technology are proposed by utilizing "Protective Trust" and "Demonstrative Trust" mechanisms.
-Protective Trust can be regulated and enforced with soft law frameworks, laws, and regulations.
+Additionally, ways to foster greater human trust in technology are proposed by utilizing "Protective, Demonstrative, and Advisory Trust Mechanisms."
+Protective Trust can be regulated and enforced with laws, and regulations.
 Demonstrative Trust is earned when the product or service of technology has been "demonstrated" to be worthy of trust.
-Both protective trust and demonstrative trust mechanisms can be effective means to enhance trust of emerging technologies with end users, prospective customers, and regulators.
+Advisory Trust is based on advice, standards or consensus from subject matter experts and is generally not legally binding.
+These trust mechanisms can be effective means to enhance trust of emerging technologies with end users, prospective customers, and regulators.